Christopher Walken on stage and screen

-Christopher Walken is an American actor and comedian, whose career has spanned over 50 years with appearances in theater, film, and television.
+Christopher Walken is an American actor, whose career has spanned over 50 years with appearances in theater, film, and television.
 He has appeared in over 100 movies and television shows, including A View to a Kill, At Close Range, The Deer Hunter, King of New York, Batman Returns, Pulp Fiction, Sleepy Hollow, True Romance, and Catch Me If You Can, as well as music videos by recording artists such as Madonna and Fatboy Slim.

 Walken's early career was primarily in theater and television where he often played small roles.
 During this period of his career, Walken was credited as "Ken Walken" and later as "Ronnie Walken", until he finally settled on "Christopher Walken".
 He began acting in films in 1969 and, after a series of increasingly larger roles, won an Academy Award in 1978 as Best Supporting Actor for his role in The Deer Hunter.
 Since then, Walken has become a highly sought-after actor, typically performing in numerous films every year.